jaytrial1/study-simplify/memory-bank/my context/affiliate_payment_system_documentation.md

 ---

+**Phase 6: Admin Dashboard Enhancements**

+1.  **Display New Affiliate Data (`public/html/admin/affiliate_commission_management.html` & `public/js/admin/affiliate_commission_management.js`):**
+    *   The backend API endpoint `api/admin/affiliates/get_affiliate_data.php` was updated to select the new `affiliate_upi_id` and `buyer_subdomain_identifier` columns from the `affiliate` table.
+    *   The HTML table in `affiliate_commission_management.html` was modified to include new header columns for "Affiliate UPI" and "Buyer Subdomain".
+    *   The corresponding JavaScript in `affiliate_commission_management.js` was updated in the `populateAffiliateTable` function to display the values for these new fields for each record.
+2.  **Navigation Update:** Added a link to the "Affiliate Commissions" page in the sidebars of other admin panel pages (`api_setup.html`, `owner_plan_management.html`, `active_users.html`) for consistent navigation.

+---

 **Current State:**

 The system now successfully:
-*   Allows affiliates to generate Razorpay payment links via the settings page.
+*   Allows affiliates to generate Razorpay payment links via the settings page, with a pre-check for buyer email registration.
-*   Passes affiliate and buyer information through Razorpay's `notes` field.
+*   Passes affiliate UPI, affiliate email, and buyer information through Razorpay's `notes` field.
 *   Receives Razorpay webhooks for successful payments.
 *   Verifies webhook authenticity.
-*   Looks up user IDs for both affiliate and buyer.
+*   Looks up user IDs and subdomain identifiers for both affiliate and buyer.
-*   Stores detailed transaction and affiliate data in the `affiliate` MySQL table.
+*   Stores detailed transaction and affiliate data, including UPI and buyer's subdomain, in the `affiliate` MySQL table.
+*   Provides an admin dashboard to view this comprehensive affiliate data.
 *   Utilizes a custom error log for easier debugging of the webhook handler.

 This provides a solid foundation for tracking affiliate sales and managing future commission payouts.